Eawag-SIAM/SimulatedAnnealingABC.jl/docs/src/index.md

-This package provides different SimulatedAnnealingABC (SABC) algorithms for Approximate Bayesian Computation (ABC) (sometimes also called _simulation-based inference_ or _likelihood-free inference_").
+This package provides different SimulatedAnnealingABC (SABC) algorithms for Approximate Bayesian Computation (ABC) (sometimes also called _simulation-based inference_ or _likelihood-free inference_).

-> [!NOTE]
+!!! note

-> If you are able to compute the density of your posterior, you should most likely not be using this or another ABC package.
+    If you are able to compute the density of your posterior, you should most likely not be using this or another ABC package!
 A traditional MCMC algorithm will be much more efficient.